Sahith Theegala betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Theegala's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for thirty-seventh after posting a score of 8-under.
+- In Theegala's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 37th after posting a score of eight-under.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.